feuerbutter/QSam/README.md

 2. sth

 ## Running of Codes
+### Generation of a target sample
 To generate a sample, one only needs to supply the appropriate parameters in the script, *main.m*.
-One needs to adjust the various properties of the reference sample, such as the composition percentage of the Wishart sample, and to specify the posterior for the target sample.
+One needs to adjust the various properties of the reference sample, such as, *kappa_w*, the composition percentage of the Wishart sample, and to specify, *pop*, the posterior for the target sample.
 The target sample points are then collected in the variable *prob_points_accepted* and the acceptance rate is given in thevariable in *ar*.

 One is advised to first begin with a relatively small *N_total*, e.g. 1e4 or 1e5, and play with the reference sample parameters to achieve a considerably efficient acceptance rate before generating a large target sample.